Motive API Overview

 The following page provides a full list of the Motive API functions.

-Many of the Motive API functions return their results as integer values defined NPRESULT.
+Many of the Motive API functions return their results as integer values defined eMotiveAPIResult.
 This value expresses the outcome of the result.
-Not only it indicates whether the function operated successfully or not, but it also provides more detailed information on what type of error has occurred.
-When you get the NPRESULT output from a function, you can use the TT_GetResultString function to get the plain text result that corresponds to the error message.
+Not only does it indicate whether the function operated successfully or not, but it also provides more detailed information on what type of error has occurred.
+When you get the eMotiveAPIResult output from a function, you can use the TT_GetResultString function to get the plain text result that corresponds to the error message.

 Also, camera video types, or image processing modes, are expressed as integer values as well.
 These values are listed below and are commented within the header file as well.